-Growth marketing is a data-driven strategy used to increase the number of users or customers of a product or service, while lead generation is the process of generating leads for a business.
+Growth marketing is a data-driven strategy used to increase the number of users or customers of a product or service.
+At the same time, lead generation is generating leads for a business.

-The key difference is Growth marketing uses data and experimentation to acquire customers and lead generation focuses on capturing and acquiring leads.
+Growth marketing uses data and experimentation to acquire customers, and lead generation focuses on capturing and developing leads.

 What is Growth Marketing?

 Growth marketing is a data-driven and structured process of increasing the number of users or customers for a product or service.
 It is a combination of marketing, product development, and analytics, and it focuses on acquiring and retaining users using the scientific method, e.g., Hypothesis, Experiment, Report, and Analyze.
 (H.E.R.A)

 Growth marketing takes more of a holistic approach to client or customer acquisition and uses data-driven processes to make informed decisions.

 Growth marketing starts with a marketing hypothesis and then uses data to test that hypothesis.
 It assumes nothing and uses a data-driven approach to experimentation.
 The lessons learned from experimentation in growth marketing will inform future campaigns.

 In addition, growth marketing takes a larger view of the entire customer journey across various marketing strategies.
 In many respect, growth marketing wraps desperate marketing functions such as email marketing, marketing automation, paid advertising, lead generation, content marketing, social media, and offline media in a structured approach that rewards experimentation and learning.

 Lead generation is finding and qualifying customers for particular products and services.
 It involves identifying potential customers and capturing their contact information, such as their name, email address, or phone number.